What is hemophilia?

 Prolonged external bleeding, and bruising that occurs easily or for no apparent reason, are two major symptoms of hemophilia.

 The symptoms of hemophilia vary depending on whether the person has the mild, moderate, or severe form of the disorder.
-For people with severe hemophilia, bleeding episodes occur more often and with little provocation.
-Sometimes, bleeding begins for no apparent reason.
+For people with severe hemophilia, bleeding episodes occur more often and with little or no provocation.
 For those with moderate hemophilia, prolonged bleeding tends to occur after a more significant injury.
 People with the mild form of hemophilia might have unusual bleeding only after a major injury, surgery, or trauma.

-People with hemophilia may also have internal bleeding (inside the body), especially in the muscles and joints, such as the elbows, knees, hips, shoulders, and ankles.
+People with hemophilia may have any type of internal bleeding (inside the body), but most often in the muscles and joints, such as the elbows, knees, hips, shoulders, and ankles.
 Often there is no pain at first, but if it continues, the joint may become hot to the touch, swollen, and painful to move.
-Continued bleeding into the joints and muscles can cause permanent damage, such as joint deformity and reduced mobility (ability to get around).
+Recurrent bleeding into the joints and muscles can cause permanent damage, such as joint deformity and reduced mobility (ability to get around).